mboland23/Recipe-Recommender/README.md

 Next, I dealt with the RAW_interactions.csv in the jupyter notebook entitled "meta_data_workbook_2".
 In that notebook I cleaned the data to have usable ingredients columns, created new nuitrition facts columns, and used a function to subcategorize recipes based on their food type.
 The final metadata recipe dataset was then called recipes_subcat_cleaned.csv and can be found in the git Data repository.

 ## Data Preperation
+My final dataset included data from XX recipes with reviews from XX users.
+For collaborative filtering purposes, I cleaned the data to include only user reviews from users that had 5 or more reviews and recipes with only 5 or more reviewers.
+Ratings initially ranged from 0-5, but upon further inspection, I found that 0 ratings were placeholders for unrated reviews and ranged from positive reviews, negative reviews, and reviews that indicated that the users never actully tried the meals.
+Because these 0 ratings made up only 2% of the dataset and because the reviews were unreliable, I dropped these values.
+Further exploration of the reviews using NLP methods with KNN clustering imputation could have helped classify the 0 ratings.
+However, that process would have lead to data leakage concerns and ultimately was dismissed.
+Once the 0 ratings were dropped, I had to further reduce the dataset to 5 or more reviews from 5 more reviewers.
+This resulted in aloss of 25% of recipes and 10% of users.

+As mentioned, for the meta data dataset I did a fair bit of feature engineering to create nuitrition features and food type subcategories.
+You can see the exact process in the jupyter notebook entitled meta_data_workbook.

+The user data and recipe data are connected through unique recipe_id.

 ## Models